Golf: US Womens Open Scores - UrduPoint

 Golf: US Women's Open Scores

-) Leading second-round scores on Friday in the US Women's Open Golf Championship in Lancaster, Pennsylvania (USA unless noted, a-denotes amateur, par-70)

-Lancaster, (APP - UrduPoint / Pakistan Point News - 1st Jun, 2024) Leading second-round scores on Friday in the US Women's Open Golf Championship in Lancaster, Pennsylvania (USA unless noted, a-denotes amateur, par-70):
+Lancaster, (APP - UrduPoint / Pakistan Point News - 2nd Jun, 2024) Leading third-round scores on Saturday in the US Women's Open Golf Championship in Lancaster, Pennsylvania (USA unless noted, a-denotes amateur, par-70):

 Recent Stories